Greytiger23/alx-low_level_programming/0x01-variables_if_else_while/README.md

-rints alphabet in lowercase and uppercase
+print the alphabet in lowercase except q and e